datacommonsorg/data/scripts/us_epa/parent_company/README.md

     warnings for 'Existence_MissingReference_Property' are for the parent company names not yet existing in Data Commons.

+    The counters produced for the company table import followed by the ownership import:

     ```
     "levelSummary": {
       "LEVEL_INFO": {